openhab/openhab-docs/_addons_bindings/zwave/doc/steinel/rsledd2_0_0.md

 BASIC_SET and similar Z-Wave commands are not retransmitted intentionally to slaves and must be sent to slave devices via the controlling device simultaneously.

 Only for use in master-slave system, multi-device control is not possible.

-This group supports 16 nodes.
+Association group 2 supports 16 nodes.

 ### Group 3: Motion Begin/End (PIR/radar/iHF)